digitalservicebund/ris-adm-literature/doc/adr/0008-index-table-for-document-units.md

-# 8. Index Tabe for Document Units
+# 8. Index Table for Document Units

-🚧 Date: 202x-xx-xx
+Date: 2025-06-11

 ## Status

-🚧 Draft (should become: Accepted)
+Accepted

 ## Context

-🚧 The issue motivating this decision, and any context that influences or constrains the decision.

 We're storing our documents in their "native" formats, which is JSON (for frontend document state) and XML (for published documents).

-* We do not migrate the documents into a relational schema.
+- We do not migrate the documents into a relational schema.
-* For some use cases we have introduced additional fields in the relational schema for easier look-up (e.g. the `document number`).
+- For some use cases we have introduced additional fields in the relational schema for easier look-up (e.g. the `document number`).
-    * These introduce duplication of data that we think is warranted and we did not run into issues, so far.
+  - These introduce duplication of data that we think is warranted and we did not run into issues, so far.

 The start page's new feature of "filtering" the documents that are shown poses a new use case with these specific requirements:

 1. Extract certain data (Langüberschrift, Zitierdatum, Fundstelle, Normgeber) from the two document formats in order to show them in a result list on the start page.
 2. Filter over the extracted data (e.g. show only those documents where Langüberschrift contains a certain keyword)
 3. Provide pagination